eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 this new public key.
 Note that support for such a proof is not mandatory in this version of the ARF, since no mechanism has been specified yet, let alone that this is widely supported by available WSCDs.
-- Lastly, if a WUA is valid for 24 hours or longer, it contains information allowing a PID Provider, an Attestation Provider, or a Relying Party to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
+- Lastly, a WUA contains information allowing a PID Provider or an Attestation Provider to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation mechanisms for Wallet Units are described in [Topic 38](./annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation).

-The detailed format of the WUA will be specified in a technical specification.
+The detailed format of the WUA is specified in the draft [Technical Specification 3](./technical-specifications/ts3-wallet-unit-attestation.md).
-There may be differences in the format for the WUAs suitable for Use case 1 and those for Use case 2.
-Specifically, WUAs intended for Relying Parties will probably comply with either [ISO/IEC 18013-5] or [SD-JWT VC], to avoid additional requirements on Relying Parties and Wallet Units.
-For WUAs intended for PID Providers or Attestation Providers, there is no such limitation, and the format of these can be simpler.

 Regarding the WUA validity period, an important requirement in [CIR 2024/2977], Article 5, is that a PID Provider must revoke a PID when the Wallet Unit to which that PID was issued is revoked.
 This implies that a PID Provider, during the entire validity period of the PID, must be able to regularly check whether the Wallet Provider revoked the WUA the PID Provider obtained from the Wallet Unit during PID issuance.
-To be able to do so, the validity period of WUAs intended for PID Providers will be long, perhaps as long as the expected lifetime of the Wallet Unit.
-Moreover, the validity period of a PID cannot exceed the end of validity of the WUA received by the PID Provider during issuance.
+This implies that the validity period of a PID cannot exceed the end of validity of the WUA received by the PID Provider during issuance.
+Therefore, the validity period of WUAs will be long, perhaps as long as the expected lifetime of the Wallet Unit.
+This also implies that a WUA always needs to contain the information enabling the PID Provider to do a revocation check for the WUA.
+See also [Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked).

 The responsibilities of the Wallet Provider regarding issuance of a WUA are similar to those of a PID Provider or Attestation Provider regarding the